pulzze/autoflow-documentation/docs/ids/action-array-sort-by-path/fields/order.md

-Select order type ascending or descending
+The desired order for the array: ascending or descending.